go-semantic-release/hooks-goreleaser/goreleaser/www/docs/ci/gitlab.md

 Below are some example GitLab CI jobs that use GoReleaser to release a project.

-> If you are using private hosted or Enterprise version of Gitlab, please follow this [guide](/scm/gitlab/) before diving into the details.
+> If you are using private hosted or Enterprise version of GitLab, please follow this [guide](/scm/gitlab/) before diving into the details.

 ## Basic Releasing